-The no-fluff guide to deciding whether to have a second photographer at your wedding.
+The no-fluff guide to deciding: ‘should I get a second photographer at my wedding?’
 Spoiler: yes.

 1. Capture more moments